 Cons

-What Are Related Jobs for a Political Scientist?
+What Are the Jobs Related to a Political Scientist?

 Political scientists have skills that are transferable to several related professions: